slemanz/CPP_DUMP/COMPREHENSIVE/DEPTH/18_destructors/README.md

 pointers.
 They encapsulate raw pointers and manage the lifetime of the dynamically allocated objects they point to, typically using the Resource Acquisition Is Initialization (RAII) idiom.

+### Copy Constructor

+A copy constructor in C++ is a special type of constructor that initializes a new object using an existing object of the same class.
+It is invoked when an object is created as a copy of another object.